 1/4 cup coconut milk/nut milk/regular milk

 2 tbsp lemon juice

 1 tsp cardamom powder

 1/4 tsp sea salt

-Put cashews, coconut oil, honey, lemon juice, cardamom powder, saffron, sea salt and milk in food processor.
-Blend to very smooth mixture.
-You might need to adjust milk according to thickness of the mixture.
-Cashew mixture should be smooth and on a runny side.
+Put cashews, coconut oil, honey, lemon juice, cardamom powder, saffron, sea salt and milk in a food processor.
+Blend to a very smooth mixture.
+You might need to adjust milk according to the thickness of the mixture.
+The cashew mixture should be smooth and on a runny side.